coder/docs/admin/devurls.md

 Developer (Dev) URLs allow users to access the ports of services they are developing within their environment.
-However, before individual developers can set up Dev URLs, an administrator must configure and enable Dev URL usage.
+However, before individual developers can set up DevURLs, an administrator must configure and enable DevURL usage.

 ## Before You Proceed